collapsed-stacks/startups/questions/11628/name-for-my-small-biz.md

 - tagged: `website`, `business-model`, `idea`, `domain-name`
 - score: 1

-<p>I run a small boutique from my home and donate a portion of my proceeds to non-profits every month.
+I run a small boutique from my home and donate a portion of my proceeds to non-profits every month.
 My current business name is Be The Good 2 (because Be the Good was taken).
 I never thought to do a trademark search and just discovered that Be the Good is trademarked, so I'd like to change my name again.
 Not that I want to, but feel the need before I grow.
 What do you think of "Michestra"?
 Its a mix of both my first and last name.
-Thanks in advance for feedback!</p>
+Thanks in advance for feedback!

 ## Answer 11629